wszqkzqk/wszqkzqk.github.io/_posts/2025-08-07-GTK-Vala-Tutorial-3.md

     }

     /**
-     * Exports the solar elevation data to a CSV file.
+     * Exports the solar data to a CSV file.
      *
      * @param file The file to export the data to.
      */